MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 While you can technically use snapshots or copies of VHD files to restore a backup, we don't recommend using these methods for the following reasons:

 - If you copy or clone a VHD file, the database becomes stale because its database version number isn't automatically updated when you restore it.
-As a result of this inconsistency in tracking numbers means that if you start the VHD in normal mode, you can potentially cause a [USN rollback](#usn-and-usn-rollback).
+This inconsistency in tracking numbers means that if you start the VHD in normal mode, you can potentially cause a [USN rollback](#usn-and-usn-rollback).

 - While Windows Server 2016 and later is compatible with snapshots, snapshots don't provide the type of stable, permanent backup history you need to consistently restore your system during disaster scenarios.
-The Volume Shadow Copy Service (VSS)-based snapshots you can create in Windows Server 2016 Hyper-V and later also aren't compatible with BitLocker that can cause potential security issues.
+The Volume Shadow Copy Service (VSS)-based snapshots you can create in Windows Server 2016 Hyper-V and later also aren't compatible with BitLocker, which can cause potential security issues.
 This issue prevents the Active Directory database engine from accessing the database containing the snapshot when Hyper-V tries to mount the snapshot volume.

 > [!NOTE]
 > The shielded VM project described in [Guarded fabric and shielded VMs](../../../../security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms-top-node.md) has a Hyper-V host driven backup as a non-goal for maximum data protection of the guest VM.